simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 1. Add the content of [#intel-wlan.plist](/EFI/OC/%23intel-wlan.plist) according to your macOS version
 1. Save and reboot the system

-**Note:** The drivers provided in this repo are for Monterey only; if you're running a different version of macOS please use the corresponding [AirportItlwm.kext](https://github.com/OpenIntelWireless/itlwm/releases).If you have any problem please reference to the [IntelBluetoothFirmware](https://openintelwireless.github.io/IntelBluetoothFirmware/FAQ.html#what-does-this-kext-do)
+**Note:** The drivers provided in this repo are for Monterey only; if you're running a different version of macOS please use the corresponding [AirportItlwm.kext](https://github.com/OpenIntelWireless/itlwm/releases).If you have bluetooth problem please reference to the [IntelBluetoothFirmware](https://openintelwireless.github.io/IntelBluetoothFirmware/FAQ.html#what-does-this-kext-do)

 Optional: [Remove unnecessary firmware files from OpenIntelWireless drivers](/Guides/Clean-OpenIntelWireless.md).